Yoga For Rowing:

 3. Plank Pose (Phalakasana)

-This is a great pose for any sport and any individual for that matter.
-A beginner friendly pose, however looks can sometimes be deceiving, as this will test your mental and physical focus.
+A great pose for any sport and individual for that matter, is Plank.
+A beginner-friendly pose, however looks can sometimes be deceiving, as this will test your mental and physical focus.

 Plank Pose brings focus to the arms, shoulders, lower back, and abs.
 It’s a pose where you can build-up strength & endurance over time, all you need is a yoga mat!

-2. Place your hands slightly more then shoulder width apart, like you're about to do a push-up.
-Spread your fingers so to help you distribute weight, once-up.
+2. Then, place your hands slightly more then shoulder width apart, like you’re about to do a push-up.
+Spread your fingers so to help distribute weight, once-up.

 3. Start to press your palms into the mat, lifting your body off the floor.